desmarais-lab/NetworkInference/README.md

 Desmarais, Bruce A, Jeffrey J Harden, and Frederick J Boehmke.
 2015.
 “Persistent Policy Pathways: Inferring Diffusion Networks in the American States.” *American Political Science Review* 109 (02).
 Cambridge Univ Press: 392–406.

 Gomez Rodriguez, Manuel, Jure Leskovec, and Andreas Krause.
 2010.
 “Inferring Networks of Diffusion and Influence.”
-In *Proceedings of the 16th Acm Sigkdd International Conference on Knowledge Discovery and Data Mining*, 1019–28.
+In *Proceedings of the 16th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining*, 1019–28.
 ACM.